roccobalocco/AvodingTrafficFines/Notes/Relation.md

 | 4    |                    | Process Mining       | Process Discovery                                            | Descriptive       |                                                              |
 | 5    |                    | Prescriptive         | Process optimization and simplification                      | Prescriptive      | Design of a simplified process to better understand the correct sequences of the activities |

 ### Cleaning Data:

-I have standardized the values of the `dismissal` column to facilitate its interpretation:
+Standardized values for dismissal and financial amounts to facilitate interpretation.

 ```python
 def classify_dismissal(row):